 A fresh coat of paint

-New or updated flooring is often a major draw for potential buyers.
-New carpeting, new tiles, or refurbished hardwood floors signal to the new owner that they won't have to worry about fixing the floors for a long time.
-However, the process generally requires professional help, hardwood floors are often a major draw for buyers, refinishing your hardwood floor may be worthwhile.
+One of the best renovations to do before selling is adding new or updated flooring.
+This is often a major draw for potential buyers.
+New carpeting, tiles, or refurbished hardwood floors signal to the new owner that they won't have to worry about fixing the floors for a long time.
+And while the process generally requires professional help, hardwood floors are often a major draw for buyers, making this one of the best renovations to do before selling.